Hermitian unitary matrices with modular permutation symmetry: Preliminaries

 \end{definition}

 ``Modularly permutation-symmetric'' will be hereinafter abbreviated as MPS.
-Matrices from Definition~\ref{MPS} have the following property: If $M$ is a permutation-symmetric matrix (or an MPS matrix) and $P$ is a permutation matrix of the same size, then $PMP^{-1}$ is a permutation-symmetric matrix (or an MPS matrix, respectively) as well.
+If $M$ is a permutation-symmetric matrix (or an MPS matrix) and $P$ is a permutation matrix of the same size, then $PMP^{-1}$ is a permutation-symmetric matrix (or an MPS matrix, respectively) as well.

 In this paper we are particularly interested in \emph{unitary} and at the same time \emph{Hermitian} modularly permutation-symmetric matrices; we will denote them by the symbol $\S$.
 As diagonal Hermitian unitary MPS matrices are trivially of the form $\S=\diag(\pm1,\pm1,\ldots,\pm1)$, from now on we will focus on the case when the modulus of the off-diagonal entries is nonzero.
 For the sake of brevity, let us denote the set of all Hermitian unitary MPS matrices with the ratio $d:=\frac{|\text{diagonal entry}|}{|\text{off-diagonal entry}|}$ by the symbol $\MC_n(d)$, i.e.,